TimeSeriesDataSet#

 from torch.utils.data import WeightedRandomSampler

-# length of probabilties for sampler have to be equal to the length of the index
+# length of probabilties for sampler have to be equal to the length of index

 probabilities = np.sqrt(1 + data.loc[dataset.index, "target"])